11. Matrices and other arrays#

 ## [5,] 3 4

-Moreover, arrayInd can be used to convert flat indexes to multidimensional ones.
+Moreover, arrayInd converts flat indexes to multidimensional ones.

 Implement your version of arrayInd and a function performing the inverse operation.